HowToOpenScience/lak2023-tutorial/README.md

 ## License

-The content of this Open Science Foundation project is under the [Creative Commons Attribute 4.0 International License][cc4].
+The content of this Open Science Framework project is under the [Creative Commons Attribute 4.0 International License][cc4].

 ## Local Setup